 - After moving the cart, trim the jib for the lower tails and check the upper tails again.

 In our experience, the standard jib that comes with the L42 tends to have too much twist when reaching, especially at higher winds and thus requires the cart to be all the way to leeward.
 In fact, my experience with the L42 is that at moderate and high winds, even with the cart at the most leeward position, the jib still has too much twist for perfect trimming although the trim is “good enough” for cruising.
 For this reason, we most often simply leave the carts at the most leeward position when sailing as we never need to increase twist.
-When we replace our jib, we will make sure the sail designer knows how to work with self-tacking jibs to make sure the sail is cut properly so that it will flatten when the cart is fully to leeward.
+When we replace our jib, we will make sure to get a clew board.

 Tack to safely change the jib cart position